 19. Cost of climbing Everest

-On average, it costs more than USD 40,000 and above to climb Everest.
-It includes the royalty fee of USD 11,000 per person.
+On average, it costs more than USD 35,000 and above to climb Everest.
+It includes a USD 11,000 royalty fee per climber.
+Here’s a comprehensive article that discloses what else is usually involved in this quote.

 20. Summit of Everest is the border of Nepal and China